-Richland County will closely monitor each project utilizing CDBG-DR funding to verify that quality materials and standards are being utilized, that all necessary permits and approvals are in place, and that green building standards are being incorporated when possible and cost effective.
+Richland County will closely monitor each project utilizing CDBG-DR funding to verify that quality materials and standards are being utilized, that all necessary permits and approvals are in place, elevation requirements are met, and that green building standards are being incorporated when possible and cost effective.
 To improve the protection of Richland County residents and property, site visits will be conducted regularly during construction to verify that the proper materials and construction standards are being applied during the project.
+Projects will be inspected during these site visits using a detailed checklist to ensure all applicable construction standards are adhered to.
 This will include elevations above Base Flood Elevations, use of high quality materials as well as adherence to other standards that will increase resident safety and property protection.